lsst-dm/dmtn-249/index.rst

 - It requires the Datastore to have its own server (as opposed to some logic that can be run on the client or on the server depending on the butler configuration); in every other respect we can abstract the differences between a SQL-backed full Butler and a client/server full Butler via a different Registry implementation (see :ref:`public-interface-changes`).

 - Because the information used to determine whether a URL *should* be signed lives in the Registry, a Datastore server cannot perform this job on its own.
-  In order to trust information provided to it via the `DatasetRef` and opaque table records passed to it from Butler in terms of access control, the `DatasetRef` would need to be signed by the Registry, using a secret shared by the Registry and Datastore servers.
+  In order to trust information provided to it via the :class:`DatasetRef` and opaque table records passed to it from Butler in terms of access control, the :class:`DatasetRef` would need to be signed by the Registry, using a secret shared by the Registry and Datastore servers.
-  While we could add that kind of signing logic, it would leave the Datastore server with little to do, at least in the usual case where Registry access to the `DatasetRef` implies Datastore access to the referred-to dataset: it'd just verify the `DatasetRef` signature and sign the URLs, returning them to the client.
+  While we could add that kind of signing logic, it would leave the Datastore server with little to do, at least in the usual case where Registry access to the :class:`DatasetRef` implies Datastore access to the referred-to dataset: it'd just verify the :class:`DatasetRef` signature and sign the URLs, returning them to the client.
   Requiring a server round-trip just to do that seems wasteful.
   Even if the access control model does distinguish between access to the dataset and access to its metadata, it doesn't make sense to have a Datastore server just to manage access control lookups for the former when Registry is already doing lookups for the latter.